Your Faculty Teach.

 Because it did.

-When faculty build their own digital courses, the student experience fragments.
-One professor produces something polished; another uploads a PDF.
-Multiply brings every department to the same standard — without touching a single professor's syllabus or theological convictions.
+Multiply brings every department to the same high standard of delivery — without altering a single professor's syllabus or theological convictions.

 What goes in.
 What comes back.